 I wish that there was one secret trick to achieve a classroom culture that is respectful and conducive to learning.

 This is an area where a lot of little things count.
 A teacher must employ a plethora of techniques consistently, and at the same time mix it up.
-Every part of your lesson and classroom procedures is an opportunity to create a smoothly running class.
+Every part of your lessons and classroom procedures are opportunities to create a smoothly running class.
 For example, even the bathroom pass can become a problem or a non-issue depending on how you use it.

 Following are 7 fundamental procedures that a successful teacher should include in their “tool belt” to create a calm and cohesive classroom environment.

 1. BUILD RELATIONSHIPS with your students.

 You cannot understand the importance of this until you’ve been in the classroom for awhile.